hakanErgin/class-5-project-lazyvariable/README.md

 **Users are able to:**

 - Enter related info about themselves (personal - educational - professional details)
-- Use their github name while signing up, later access their repositories
+- Use their github name while signing up and later accessing their repositories
 - View and edit this data

 ## Project Summary: